semrush/intergalactic/website/docs/components/feature-popover/feature-popover.md

 @## FeaturePopover as part of onboarding

 Show onboarding only to new users who have never seen it.
-If the user has already seen onboarding once, do not show it again to them.
+If the user has already seen onboarding once, don’t show it again to them.

 @page feature-popover-a11y
 @page feature-popover-api